jeremyfrench/wasmrs/README.md

 This was a POC and a benchmark to make sure that this was possible and faster than vanilla JS

 ## Phase 2
-This will enable CSV data to be entered via a text area
+This enabled CSV data to be entered via a text area

 ## Phase 3
-This will run statics on the data and display graphs.
+This runs statics on the data and display graphs.

+## Phase 4
+Make it look nice and display progress in some way when it is running.

+## Phase 5
+Allow different types in the data

 After that who knows...